 For a true comparison of performance, the aerodynamic coefficient and the degree of rain defence effectiveness are the only sensible measures.
 These have been included as part of the HEVAC 4th Edition test standard, which includes a simple classification system.

-Colt offers three types of performance louvre: a double bank 50mm pitch roll-formed 2UL - Universal Louvre, a triple bank 50mm pitch roll-formed 3UL - Universal Louvre, and an extruded, 50mm pitch single bank louvre EWL Extruded Weather Louvre.
+Colt offers two types of performance louvre: a double bank 50mm pitch roll-formed 2UL - Universal Louvre and a triple bank 50mm pitch roll-formed 3UL - Universal Louvre.

 Colt UL louvre selection program